cap-js/docs/guides/databases.md

 When you've created a CAP Java application with `cds init --add java` or with CAP Java's [Maven archetype](../java/development/#the-maven-archetype), the Maven build invokes the CDS compiler to generate a `schema.sql` file for your target database.
 In the `default` profile (development mode), an in-memory database is [initialized by Spring](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#howto.data-initialization) and the schema is bootstrapped from the `schema.sql` file.

-You can also do this manually with the CLI command `cds deploy --to <dialect>`.
+You can also do this manually with the CLI command `cds deploy --to <dialect> --dry > schema.sql`.

 </div>